 Elmer Davis, Jr.

-At the June 2011 Peninsula-Delaware Annual Conference, Rev. Davis became an ordained Elder in full connection.
-July 1, 2011, he was appointed to St. James United Methodist Church in Westover, Maryland and Trinity UMC in Princess Anne, Maryland.
-July 1, 2014, he was appointed as Pastor of Whatcoat UMC in Dover, Delaware where he was highly respected and regarded as a leader in the City of Dover.
+At the June 2011 Peninsula-Delaware Annual Conference, Rev. Davis was ordained Elder in full connection.
+On July 1, 2011, he was appointed to St. James United Methodist Church in Westover, Maryland and Trinity UMC in Princess Anne, Maryland.
+On July 1, 2014, he was appointed as Pastor of Whatcoat UMC in Dover, Delaware where he was highly respected and regarded as a leader in the City of Dover.
 He was an active member of the City of Dover Advisory Committee and Chaplain of the Dover City Police Department.
 He served as the Chairperson of BMCR (Peninsula-Delaware Conference) and the at-large member of the North-East Jurisdiction of BMCR, Board of Ordained Ministry and Strengthening the Black Church Taskforce.

 On July 1, 2019, Rev. Davis was appointed by Bishop Peggy Johnson as the Easton District Superintendent of the Peninsula-Delaware Conference, where he supervises 77 pastors and 122 churches.
 The Easton District is the size of Delaware and consists of five counties (Dorchester, Talbot, Caroline, Queen Anne’s and Kent).
 Rev. Davis has brought vitality and new concepts to the Easton District with his motto, “We Can, We Will, We Must!” from Philippians 4:13 (KJV).